ReallySecureShell/PapersPlease/README.md

 `curl [IP]:9220 -X 'open 99999999'`
 <br><br>
 Whats happening here is we are telling the internal GGW server to retrieve the process name running on index number 99999999.
 However upon receiving the request, the GGW server will instantly crash.
-At this time it is unknown exactly why the GGW server crashes when receiving such a request as it is well within range of the allowed index number length which is any number <= 19 digits.
+At this time it is unknown exactly why the GGW server crashes when receiving such a request.
+As it is well within range of the allowed index number length which is any number <= 19 digits.
 In addition, any index number 8 or 9 digits in length will cause the GGW server to crash.

 The **mass-print** exploit is as follows:
 <br><br>